solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

         timelockVault.transferOwnership(timelock);
         token.transferOwnership(timelock);

-        // Make sure that DEPLOYER is the address you specify in the --sender flag token.transfer(
+        // Make sure that DEV is the address you specify in the --sender flag token.transfer(timelock, token.balanceOf(addresses.getAddress("DEV")));
-            timelock,
-            token.balanceOf(addresses.getAddress("DEPLOYER"))
-        );
     }

     /// @notice Sets up actions for the proposal, in this case, setting the MockToken to active.